Daniel Ndambuki: Treatment of comedians and crew

 Several crew members and comedians who worked on The Churchill Show have publicly accused Churchill and the show's management of delayed payments or underpayment for their work.
 These complaints have raised concerns about working conditions, with some performers stating they faced financial difficulties despite the show's success.
-Churchill responded to these claims on various occasions, but a detailed public statement addressing the allegations has not been widely provided.
+Churchill made several intermittent responses to the claims, but a formal public statement addressing the specific allegations was not issued.

-The mental health of comedians associated with the Churchill Show has also received attention, particularly following the deaths of comedians such as Njenga Swahili, Kasee, and Othuol Othuol, all of whom were connected to the show.
+The mental health of comedians associated with The Churchill Show has also received attention, particularly following the deaths of comedians such as Njenga Swahili, Kasee, and Othuol Othuol, all of whom were connected to the show.
 Others like Njoro and Paul Ogutu have reportedly sought treatment for alcoholism and depression.
-Some critics have suggested that the show and its leadership could have provided more support to struggling performers working with Churchill.
-Churchill and his team have stated that they have made efforts to raise awareness of mental health issues within the comedy community since these incidents occurred, but further substantiation has not been publicly available.

 Blackmail attempts

-Churchill has publicly shared an experience of being blackmailed internationally.
+Churchill has publicly spoken about his experience being blackmailed internationally.
 He stated that individuals, allegedly from Nigeria, gained access to sensitive private information and attempted to extort him by threatening to release compromising materials if their demands were not met.
-Churchill shared this experience to raise awareness about cybercrime and blackmail, particularly from cross-border criminals, and to encourage online data protection.
+Churchill stated that he spoke publicly about it to raise awareness about cybercrime and blackmail, particularly from cross-border criminals, and to encourage online data protection.
 He reported taking legal action and called for authorities to enhance measures against cybercrimes.